mberto10/web_research_agent/README.md

 - Variables for templating are merged per iteration: `topic/subtopic/time_window/region` + everything from `state.vars` (core/graph.py:451).
 - Evidence is normalized, aggregated per iteration, then deduped/scored once against the global budget (core/graph.py:611, core/graph.py:615).

-## Finalize and Write
+## Finalize

-- Finalize (optional ReAct): tool-aware ReAct pass that can call tools during report assembly when enabled in a strategy’s finalize config (core/graph.py:860).
+- Finalize (optional ReAct): tool-aware ReAct pass that can call tools during report assembly when enabled in a strategy's finalize config.
+The LLM generates markdown sections and citations directly from the evidence (core/graph.py:778-1230).
-- Write: renderer-only path if finalize is not reactive — converts evidence to sections/citations via the chosen renderer (core/graph.py:564).

 ## QC